eric-muchiri/eric-muchiri/README.md

 ### Hi 👋 Am [Eric](https://eric-muchiri.github.io/) :nerd_face:

+- 🔭A fullstack web developer :man_technologist:
+- Currently working on Node :globe_with_meridians:
+- Based in Nairobi :cityscape: Kenya

 <!--
 **eric-muchiri/eric-muchiri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.